fullstop125/hello-rails-back-end/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-link to the front-end repository: [Front-end]([https://github.com/fullstop125/hello-rails-back-end](https://github.com/fullstop125/hello-react-front-end))
+link to the front-end repository:[Front-end](https://github.com/fullstop125/hello-react-front-end)

 <!-- AUTHORS -->